mjm41/AM_Radio/README.md

 Given that my variable capacitor is approximately **365 pF** ([spec sheet](https://www.tubesandmore.com/products/capacitor-365pf-variable-single-section)), I calculated that my inductor needed to be about **150 µH** to access frequencies along the AM radio spectrum.

 To simplify the process of designing the inductor, I used an [online calculator](http://www.circuits.dk/calculator_single_layer_aircore.htm) to determine the number of turns needed.
-Using a **3-inch empty plastic bottle** as the core and **18 AWG enamel copper wire**, the result was approximately **46-47 turns** to generate 150 µH of inductance.
+Using a **3-inch empty plastic bottle** as the air core and **18 AWG enamel copper wire**, the result was approximately **46-47 turns** to generate 150 µH of inductance.

 Here's a closer look at my coil:

 <img src="media/IMG_8496.HEIC" alt="Inductor Coil" width="400">

-### Connecting the Antenna
+### Step 2: Connecting the Antenna

 I strung up my antenna and connected it to my breadboard.
 Here's how it looks: